apache/incubator-datalab/README.md

     - AMI - Ubuntu 16.04
     - IAM role with [policy](#AWS_SSN_policy) should be assigned to the instance
 - Put SSH key file created through Amazon Console on the instance with the same name
-- Install Git and clone DLab repository
+- Install Git and clone DLab repository</details>

 #### In Azure cloud